 Enable global recognition: The flattening of the world has brought customers around the world nearer.
 The Internet has further helped to break barriers and connect customers through discussion boards, chat rooms, product reviews and virtual communities.
 A direct consequence of such a real time connection between customers around the world is the increased need for these customers to feel like global citizens.
 Brands play a major role here.
 Many global brands such as Nike, Starbucks, IKEA, Apple, and Sony offer customers a sense of connectedness with the rest of the world.
 Asian brands that aspire to go global will have to create this global recognition.

 When Western brands enter Asian markets, they are usually at a disadvantage because of the sheer diversity of market structure, regulatory restrictions, local cultures, customer preferences and buying habits, distribution capabilities and cost pressures.
-Similarly, when Asian brands enter Western markets, they are usually at a disadvantage because of the highly saturated product categories, hyper competition, well entrenched incumbent brands, higher expected standards of quality and service, lack of a clear awareness of Asian brands, and the possible negative perception about the country of origin of Asian brands (especially those originating from China).
-As such, Western and Asian brand have some very fundamentally different challenges in executing their brand strategies.
+Similarly, when Asian brands enter Western markets, they are usually at a disadvantage because of the highly saturated product categories, hyper competition, well entrenched incumbent brands, higher expected standards of quality and service, lack of a clear awareness of Asian brands, and the possible negative perception about the country of origin of Asian brands.
+As such, Western and Asian brands have some very fundamentally different challenges in executing their brand strategies.

 Western brands face the challenge of a learning curve whereas Asian brands face the challenge of an education curve.
 In tackling the learning curve, Western brands will have to quickly learn the ways of operating in highly complex Asian markets, learn about the complexities of distribution (especially given the lack of well-established national chains), learn how to handle the regulatory authorities and their ways of working, learn how to establish implementable contracts with local companies in order to gain a better understanding of the customers and finally learn to customize the Western aspects of a brand to suit the local tastes and preferences.